 Steve McWilliams Promoted to Executive Vice President, Chief Lending Officer at Republic Bank

-/EIN News/ -- PHILADELPHIA, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Republic First Bancorp, Inc. (NASDAQ: FRBK), the parent company of Republic Bank, promotes Steve McWilliams to Executive Vice President, Chief Lending Officer.
+PHILADELPHIA, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Republic First Bancorp, Inc. FRBK, the parent company of Republic Bank, promotes Steve McWilliams to Executive Vice President, Chief Lending Officer.

 Mr. McWilliams has spent over 30 years in the banking industry, previously serving as Republic Bank's Market President for Philadelphia Metro for the last two years and 12 years as a Senior Lender.
 The last two years he was responsible for the growth of Republic's presence in New York City.
 Steve was an integral part of the bank's commercial loan growth since his arrival in 2009.
 Since that period, commercial loans have grown $1.2B or 186%.
 Prior to joining Republic Bank, Steve worked as a Regional Vice President in various markets for Commerce Bank for eight years.